Category: Company Registration

 Developing a Luxury Hotel for Rent in Thailand

-Thai law does not require condominium projects to be registered under the Condominium Act of 1979 and accordingly a popular type of development that is found in the tourist resort areas of Thailand is the unregistered condominium, which is usually marketed as luxury hotels.
-Typically, the investors who purchase units in such projects do not […]
+Thai law does not require condominium projects to be registered under the Condominium Act of 1979 and accordingly a popular type of development found in the tourist resort areas of Thailand is the unregistered condominium, which is usually marketed as luxury hotels.
+Typically, investors who purchase units in such projects do not do so for […]

 Setting Up Company Partnerships under Thai Law

-The Civil and Commercial Code of Thailand provides for the formation of partnerships as is found in the laws of other countries.
+The Civil and Commercial Code of Thailand assists with the formation of partnerships similar to those found in the laws of other countries.
 However, partnerships are normally not formed by foreign investors due to particular difficulties that arise due to the Foreign Business Act of 1999.
-Generally speaking, the formation of a limited company is more […]
+Generally speaking, the formation of a limited company is […]